-Covid has amongst other things brought on an accelerated change agenda for a lot of organisations.
+Digitisation, Covid, competition and changing industry conditions have amongst other things brought on an accelerated change agenda for a lot of organisations.
 What were previously thought to be 1 to 5 year horizons of change suddenly became an immediate change.
 Not only is working from home a norm for a lot of organisations but the struggle for enterprises to survive and stay relevant in the new norm means more changes.
 The normal equilibrium for a lot of these organisations is one that consumes a smaller number of changes at any one time.
 Suddenly, with the increased number of changes this leads to change saturation.

 Think of change saturation as a cup that fills up.
 The size of the cup is the change capacity.
-With limited capacity there is only so much volume that is inherent.
+With limited capacity, there is only so much volume that is inherent.
 When the cup overflows the changes don’t stick and simply fall by the waist side.

 What impacts an organisation’s change capacity?